cma2015/deepEA/tutorial/3-Identification of RNA Modifications.md

 - A matrix containing the candidate pseudouridine sites

 #### How to use this function
-- **Step 1**: upload the data in directory `test_data/Identification_of_RNA_Modifications/Calling pseudouridylation from CeU-Seq/` to history panel, if you are not clear about how to upload local data to deepEA server, please see [here](2-Quality Control.md) for details
+- **Step 1**: upload the data in directory `test_data/Identification_of_RNA_Modifications/Calling pseudouridylation from CeU-Seq/` to history panel, if you are not clear about how to upload local data to deepEA server, please see <a href="https://www.youtube.com/watch?v=vDd9yQHiYYQ" target="_blank">here</a> for details
 - **Step 2**: see the following screenshot to run this function![3-4](../assets/img/3-4.png)